Card Summary Table

 On another note, the Citi / AAdvantage Platinum Select MasterCard allows you to check up to 4 travel companion bags free instead of 1, which adds up at $25 a bag.

-Another card worth comparing is The Enhanced Business Platinum® Card from American Express OPEN, which gives you airport lounge access, a $200 airline fee credit, and complimentary Global Entry membership!
+Another card worth comparing is The Business Platinum® Card from American Express OPEN, which gives you airport lounge access, a $200 airline fee credit, and complimentary Global Entry membership!

 Final Thoughts on the Chase United MileagePlus® Explorer Business Card